grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/04 Thresholds.md

 After that, you need to worry about the test only after your SUT fails to meet its performance expectations.

-## Example: Set threshold for HTTP errors and response duration
+## Example: thresholds for HTTP errors and response duration

 This sample script specifies two thresholds.
 One threshold evaluates the rate of HTTP errors (`http_req_failed` metric).